dojo/docs/developer/design/loader.rst

 reference module.
 Also, dojo.provided'd sniffed module identifiers are noted to "have arrived" to prevent any attempt at downloading such modules.
 This is particularly important when a legacy module dojo.provide's several modules.

+Notice what has happened, dojo/loadInit has arranged to execute all of the legacy loader API appplications found in the reference module.
+But, instead of actually loading and executing any dojo.require'd modules, the dojo/loadInit simply recorded the module identifiers the reference module would have loaded had the real legacy API not been hijacked.
+Now, dojo/load init can use this information to arrange for the necessary modules to be downloaded.

-After restoring the hijacked methods to their original state, dojo/loadInit turns to downloading the set of modules that the reference module will dojo.require when it is finally evaluated.
-Remember, we're dealing with a legacy module here, so all these modules must be downloaded, but not executed, before attempting to execute the reference module.
+After restoring the hijacked methods to their original state, dojo/loadInit downloads the set of modules that the reference module will dojo.require when it is finally evaluated.
+Remember, we're dealing with a legacy module here, so these modules must be downloaded, but not executed, before attempting to execute the reference module.
 For this task, we turn to another specialized plugin, dojo/require.

 dojo/require expects a comma-separated list of module identifiers to be passed in its id argument.
 It then downloads all of the indicated modules.
 If the modules are cross-domain, then they must be built and therefore in the AMD format.
 Downloading AMD modules does not imply executing them so all is good.
-However, if they are not-cross-domain, then they may be unbuilt and are therefore downloaded by asynchronous XHR as text and converted to an AMD module on-the-fly just like the reference module.
+However, if they are not-cross-domain, then they may be unbuilt and are therefore downloaded by asynchronous XHR as text and converted to an AMD module on-the-fly (if necessary) just like the reference module.
 Once dojo/require detects that all requested modules have arrived for any self-contained module tree, it signals the requesting module by calling the loaded function.
 Notice carefully, that dojo/require does not signal until an entire tree of modules is on board because once the loader starts executing a legacy synchronous code path, it must be able to complete that code path without interuption.

 After dojo/require signals dojo/loadInit that all requested modules are on board, dojo/loadInit signals the reference module.
 The reference module can now execute its factory function which contains the original legacy module's code with the execption that all dojo.loadInit applications (if any) will be passed over since they have all be prefixed with 0 &&.
-Since dojo/loadInit and dojo/require have worked together to guarantee all modules dojo.required in that code are already on board, the code will execute without interuption--just as if the whole process had occured synchronously and nothing was cross-domain.
+Since dojo/loadInit and dojo/require have worked together to guarantee all modules dojo.require'd in that code are already on board, the code will execute without interuption--just as if the whole process had occured synchronously and nothing was cross-domain.

-Did I mention it's tricky?
-Indeed, this design necessarily has so much indirection and recursion, it's instructive to trace through an example to get the idea.
+This design has so much indirection and recursion, it's instructive to trace through an example to get the idea.
 Let's assume a scope mape of [["dojo", "myDojo"]] and the legacy module "my.module" looks like this:

 .. code-block :: javascript